PrashanthRotti/React-Redux-Thunk-Movie-Search-Application/README.md

 # IMPORTANT
-Create a new API key from http://www.omdbapi.com/apikey.aspx and use in this file
+Create a new API key from http://www.omdbapi.com/apikey.aspx and use in this file before exploring

 src/common/MovieApiKey.js